 As milk mixture heats, you will see the milk begin to curdle and separate into curds and whey.
 Remove from stove when temperature reaches 180 degrees F. Allow to sit for 15 minutes.

 p.s.
-Some people suggest you can make ricotta cheese by boiling the whey by itself.
-I tried it and found it too much trouble.
+Some people suggest you can make ricotta cheese by boiling the whey by itself so I tried it.
+It’s too much trouble!
 It takes a VERY large amount of whey to make a VERY small amount of cheese because most of the protein has been removed from the whey in the yogurt-making process, unlike the whey one collects from making cheese.
 That’s my experience anyway.Print

 How to make ricotta cheese using the whey gathered from straining yogurt